Enrichment Experience Mandala (Grades 9-12)

 Students will demonstrate an understanding of systems of the human body by describing the structure and function of the human body systems and comparing body system actions.

 Experiences allow you to explore a career field you’re curious about while mastering competencies for school credit.
 Through experiential learning, you will learn skills and apply them to tasks you would complete as part of a career rather than completing traditional assessments like essays or tests.
-During your Experience, you’ll work with a professional in the field to support your learning whom we call an “outside expert.”
+During your Experience, you’ll work with a professional in the field to support your learning whom we call a “mentor.”
 You’ll earn a badge for your accomplishments to share on social media and higher education platforms, or with colleges, potential employers, peers, and colleagues to display your qualifications.

 Here’s how Experiences work:

-Students will demonstrate an understanding of foundations of biology by describing the scientific method, explaining elements of the chemistry of life, and describing Earth’s early atmosphere.
+Students will demonstrate an understanding of the foundations of biology by explaining the scientific method, describing the chemistry of life, and describing early Earth.